celery/celery/docs/configuration.rst

     Time (in seconds, or a :class:`datetime.timedelta` object) for when after stored task tombstones are deleted.

-    **NOTE**: For the moment this only works for the database and MongoDB backends., except the result has already
+    **NOTE**: For the moment this only works with the database, cache and MongoDB backends.
-    been evaluated.

 * CELERY_TASK_SERIALIZER
     A string identifying the default serialization